 Port of Call Livorno (Florence/Pisa), Italy

 Livorno Cruise Port, Italy.
 Livorno is a popular cruise center, thanks to its close proximity to Pisa and Florence.
-Both of these cities are easy to reach on the train - take the regular bus from the cruise port to Livorno Centrale train station, then it's a 15 minute train journey from Livorno to Pisa, or just over an hour to Florence.
+Both of these cities are easy to reach on the train - take the shuttle bus from the cruise port to Piazza Grande, followed by the #1 bus to the train station.
+It's then a 15 minute train journey from Livorno to Pisa, or just over an hour to Florence.

 Livorno (Florence/Pisa) Shore Excursions